-In ARTIST ROOMS Self Evidence: Photographs by Woodman, Arbus and Mapplethorpe, three of the twentieth century’s most influential photographers explore the thorny art of self-representation.
-From Francesca Woodman’s experimental images, to Diane Arbus’ raw, compassionate documentary photography, to the touching self-portraits that track the final years of Robert Mapplethorpe’s life – Self Evidence presents us with an extraordinary range of ways to express our inner selves through photography.
+In our 2019 exhibition ARTIST ROOMS Self Evidence: Photographs by Woodman, Arbus and Mapplethorpe, three of the twentieth century’s most influential photographers explored the thorny art of self-representation.
+From Francesca Woodman’s experimental images, to Diane Arbus’ raw, compassionate documentary photography, to the touching self-portraits that track the final years of Robert Mapplethorpe’s life – Self Evidence presented us with an extraordinary range of ways to express our inner selves through photography.

 In April, Self Evidence received a visit from the brilliant members of Women in Focus in Edinburgh or WIFIE.